Photography basics for beginners

 What is ISO?

 What is ISO?
 ISO means the camera’s sensitivity to light.
 The higher the ISO, the brighter the image will, and this also works in the opposite direction: the lower the ISO, the darker the image.
 The lowest ISO is 100 and the highest depends on the manufacturer and the evolution of technology.

 Keep in mind that high ISO may result in image noise.

 Aperture corresponds to the hole that lets the light into the camera.
 This is measured by F- numbers or F- stops.
 Smaller F-numbers indicate a larger aperture hole - and a greater F-number indicates a smaller aperture hole.

 So what is ‘depth of field’?
 In a photo, there are often different objects at different distances from the camera.
 The depth of field will define how many of these objects will be in focus.
 A wider aperture means a shallower depth of field.

 The focal length is the distance between the optical center of the lens and the sensor.
 It is measured in millimeters and can impact the field of view or even depth of field.

-- Explain the concept of networking - Articles
+- What is the concept of computer networking > Network Forum